-Publishing to iTunes Connect requires that the application is signed with App Store distribution certificate.
+Publishing to iTunes Connect requires signing the application with App Store distribution certificate.
 Also the application must be App Store ready for build distribution, meaning that it must have all the correct icons and icon sizes, otherwise iTunes Connect will tag the binary as invalid, and you will not be able to distribute it at all.

 It is also worth pointing out the necessity for each uploaded binary to have a different version, else it will be refused by iTunes Connect.